shloco/infra/GITHUB_ACTIONS_SETUP.md

 2. **AWS Account**: Access to an AWS account where you want to deploy
 3. **AWS IAM User**: A dedicated IAM user for GitHub Actions with appropriate permissions

+**Note**: The CDK CLI is included as a dev dependency in the project, so GitHub Actions will automatically have access to it via `npx cdk` commands.

 ## 🔑 AWS IAM Setup

 ### Step 1: Create an IAM User for GitHub Actions